-Remus didn't say 'for what.'
+Remus didn't ask for what.
 He knew I meant it for a myriad of things, and for loving me just the way I was most of all.
 He brushed a whisper-soft kiss across my lips.
-"You are welcome.
+"You're welcome.
 Now go to sleep."

 I giggled and scooted back around.
 "Yes, Professor."